 - Open the account map.

-- Click either “Open Account data” or “Open Opportunity data” from the left data panel.
+- Select the account, opportunity, task, or event from the left data panel.

 - If you selected account data, then the left data panel will show the account name and the associated Smart Fields, which are predetermined by your Lucidchart Sales Solution admin.